-What are some of the many ways we enfold, engage and empower students?
+What are some of the ways that we will enfold, engage, and empower students in 2020-21?

-- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - challenge students to cultivate their passions and develop their abilities while sharing their learning, especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - arrange for service trips, immersive learning (Focus Days, Project Days) experiences, and mentorships - schedule assemblies for students to share and grow their talents as well as their experiences and learning - offer a wide-range of cross-grade learning and extra-curricular opportunities - · link students to organizations or places in which they can serve with their hearts and minds
+- deliver the core academic courses using relevant and rigourous curriculum taught by passionate and highly-qualified teachers (on-campus and remotely through direct connections with teachers) - assign projects that emphasize skills such as creativity, collaboration, initiative, adaptability, information analysis, entrepreneurship, and effective oral and written communication - challenge students to cultivate their passions and develop their abilities while sharing their learning, especially through presentations - provide rich learning experiences in academics, video, art, drama, music, athletics and STEM education - schedule days for immersive learning (Work Days, Project Days) and mentorships - · schedule virtual assemblies for students to share their learning and experiences while honing their talents - provide safe learning and extra-curricular opportunities as the pandemic allows - · link students to organizations or places in which they can serve with their hearts and minds - place students in approx. 15-person cohorts so that students can be well-known and well-supported